-Even though the ugliness might be the first impression of this city, there are a great number of attractive features which will lead to the change of the initial impressions very fast.
+Even though the ugliness might be the first impression of this city, there are a great number of attractive features that will lead to the change of the initial impressions very fast.

 Warnings & Dangers in Heraklion

-There are some pickpockets in Heraklion, but the risk of being robbed is very low, if you practice your common sense.
-Most visits pass without any trouble, but in order to feel safe, you should leave valuables in a safe place at your hotel.
+There are some pickpockets in Heraklion, but the risk of being robbed is very low if you practice your common sense.
+Most visits pass without any trouble, but to feel safe, you should leave valuables in a safe place at your hotel.

 The only possible natural hazards in Greece are earthquakes and forest fires that may occur due to the extremely hot weather.